Outdoor Research Ghost Rain Hat

 Sunshine mode, with Skull Cap Ghost not in sight ... and there's the other round magnet signature.
 They must have lined up the magnets right because the skull cap doesn't fly up on its own.
 Hum, but it be fun to re-adjust the magnets for a fellow hiker.

 Head ventilation increased by using a loosen woven fabric over the hat area covering the forehead.
 So it gets the cooling to wear you feel you need it most.
 Knat feeding frenzies are inhibited by this.
 Also stops rain from splashing on your forehead directly if it starts to rain and you forget to evoke the rain hat mode (yes with the skull cap cover).
 The hat is noticeably cooler when the wind blows.
 I'm wondering if the hat could be improved if a lighter weight, looser weave fabric backing is used.

 Chin strap provided for those windy days, and it is removable if it drives you crazy.
 Size adjustment Velcro (black band) provided.
 This gives hoody and sweatband options as well makes allows re-adjustment when the skull cap hides and removes some of the forehead space.
-Then there are those of us who heads swell with temperature or too much detailed information.
+Then there are those of us whose heads swell with temperature or too much detailed information.